jackrh2019/Lightweight-Generative-AI/README.md

 pip install -r requirements.txt
 ```

-## Download Model
+## Download Waifu Diffusion

-Model weights are not included in this repository.

-Download the anime diffusion checkpoint:
+The Stable Diffusion 1.5 experiments can download the model through Hugging Face when first executed.

+For the Waifu Diffusion experiment, run:

 ```bash
 python download_wd15.py
 ```

-The model will be stored in:
+The checkpoint will be stored in:

 ```text
 models/wd-1-5-beta2/
 ```

+Large model weights are not included in this Git repository.

 ## Experiments

+### Stable Diffusion 1.5

 Inspect the Stable Diffusion pipeline: